 With a lovely thin cookie crust, soft creamy cheese and Snickers chocolate filling, and decadent caramel and chocolate drizzle topping, these mini Snickers cheesecakes are almost impossible to resist.

 I made this Snickers cheesecake in cupcake casings, so they effectively mini cheesecakes.
-They are adapted from my mini cheesecake recipe.
 The good thing about baking mini cheesecakes in individual cupcake sizes is that they are super easy to serve.
 No messy cutting.
 Which then makes them super convenient to serve at parties.
-The con is that it takes a slightly longer time to make the mini cheesecakes in individual cups as you need to fill up individual cupcake casings one by one.
+The con is that it takes a slightly longer time to make the mini cheesecakes in individual cups as you need to fill up individual cupcake casings one by one compared to when making a single larger cake in a springform pan.
 I find it definitely worth the trouble for the convenience of having them ready in serving sizes.
 Plus the mini cheesecakes look pretty in small round shapes!

 This is a baked mini cheesecake recipe and makes 12 mini Snickers cheesecakes.
 Depending on the size of your cupcake casings, the final number of mini cheesecakes you get might differ.
 This Snickers cheesecake can also be made as a single large cheesecake in a 7 inches round tin.
 If you want to make a larger cake, double the recipe and use a 9 inches round springform tin.